ingo/ingo.github.io/_recipes/sour_cream_coffee_cake.md

 time: 1 hour
 title: Sour-Cream Coffee Cake
 ---

+It's quite rich, so your serving sizes don't need to be large.
 This Sour-Cream Coffee Cake is a classic breakfast delight, featuring a tender crumb and a crunchy streusel topping.
 Despite its richness, the serving sizes don't need to be large, making it perfect for sharing.

 ### Ingredients